 From a modularization point of view, both systems can be supplied in modular form to pipelines.

 ICCP stations could be supplied as level 1 modularization.
-But the complete system would probably be a level 2 modularization as the deep wells and anodes would have to be separately delivered and installed.
-The whole power supply, TRU and monitoring device can be containerized and supplied as a complete container or skid.
-The deep wells would have to be drilled separately and then the anode tails with silicon iron anodes could be a module that fits into the deep wells.
+However, the complete system would probably be level 2 modularization, as the deep wells and anodes would have to be separately delivered and installed.
+The whole power supply, TRU, and monitoring device can be containerized and supplied as a complete container or skid.
+The deep wells would have to be drilled separately, and then the anode tails with silicon iron anodes could be a module that fits into the deep wells.

-When we consider the sacrificial system, it would probably have to be installed as a level 3 system with each sacrificial anode system installed separately.
-You will, however, have a certain amount of modularization with the test points that can be assembled in the workshop as well as the anode tails that can be fitted before installation.
+When we consider the sacrificial system, it would probably have to be installed as a level 3 system, with each sacrificial anode system installed separately.
+However, you will have a certain amount of modularization, with the test points that can be assembled in the workshop and the anode tails that can be fitted before installation.

 Complete installation of the CP system.
 Combination of level 1 – level 3